tbd-ai/tbd-suite/SpeechRecognition-DeepSpeech2/pytorch/inference/README.md

 ## Dataset

 We use ["OpenSLR LibriSpeech Corpus"](http://www.openslr.org/12/) dataset, which provides over 1000 hours of speech data in the form of raw audio.
-The dataset itself is over 100GB, and intermediate files during download, processing, and verification require 220GB of free disk space to complete.
+The dataset itself is over 100GB, but for inference testing purpose it only require 30 GB of free disk space

 #### The following of this section assumes working directory dataset/